OTRF/OSSEM/docs/cdm/entities/event.md

 # event

-Event attributes used to define specific metadata of the event itself.
+Event attributes used to define/normalize specific metadata of the event itself.
 This also includes information about the host where the event was originally generated.
 In scenarios where an event is forwarded (Windows Event Forwarding, Syslog, etc), the ETL entity must be used.

 ## Attributes